 Commercial & Regulatory Disputes

-Our team resolves commercial disputes and contentious regulatory investigations.
-We are experienced in conducting litigation in the High Court, arbitration and alternative dispute resolution (ADR) such as mediation or expert determination.
+Our Commercial and Regulatory Disputes Solicitors are experienced in conducting litigation in the High Court, arbitration and alternative dispute resolution (ADR) such as mediation or expert determination.
 The team includes an in-house QC capable of representing you before regulators or authorities and a specialist insurance team accustomed to securing policy coverage as part of any crisis management.

 In an increasingly global market, we routinely represent clients with an international reach.
 We are members of the International Bar Association and have a tried and tested network of overseas firms who assist us and our clients in support of cross-border disputes or enforcement action in foreign jurisdictions.